Frequently Asked Questions

 Will I be charged for this new service?

 No, there is no additional cost for the new meter reading device and no additional costs for a new water meter if one is deemed necessary by the technician.
+The funding for this technology is incorporated in the water bill you already receive.

 Will the new device affect my bill?